DiMatador/DiMatador/README.md

 - 👋 Hi, I’m @DiMatador
 - 👀 I’m interested in ...
 Python and Web-Design
 - 🌱 I’m currently learning ...
-Python
+Python, slowly HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Learning first
 - 📫 How to reach me ... here at github